michaelboyles/formula/docs/src/content/docs/getting-started/fields.md

 const usernameField = form.get("username");

 // ❌ Argument of type "title" is not assignable to
-//    parameter of type "username" | "password const unknownField = form.get("title");
+//    parameter of type "username" | "password" const unknownField = form.get("title");
 ```